Portrait Photography in Spokane

 8. Self-portraits:

-These are portraits that are taken by the subject themselves.
+These are portraits that are taken by the subjects themselves.
 Self-portraits can be a great way to explore one's own identity and creativity.

-Each type of portrait photography has its own unique characteristics and challenges, but they all share the common goal of capturing the essence of the subject.
+Each type of portrait photography has unique characteristics and challenges, but they all share the goal of capturing the essence of the subject.

 Portrait Photography in Spokane